 The best (and most frequently given!) piece of advice is to apply as early as possible.
 Deadlines vary, and start with UCL’s on 1st December.
 Even when no deadline is specified, it is advisable to send your application in advance, especially if you are applying for funding.
 To speed up the process, some universities accept electronic applications from candidates.

 For institutions that require them, interviews often take place between January and February.
 Some will invite candidates to an open day as well as an interview.
 This is an excellent opportunity to have a look around the university, and to get a feel for the place and the course.
 Even if you are not asked to an open day, take the opportunity whilst you are there to look around and to chat to current students if you can.
 The interview is a chance for you to decide if you want to invest your time and money in that particular course; not just for the interviewers to determine if you are a suitable candidate.
-One of the great advantages of the Oxford Graduate Trainee Programme is that you have supportive group of people going through the same process.
+One of the great advantages of the Oxford Graduate Trainee Programme is that you have a supportive group of people going through the same process.
 Often, it’s exactly the same process – some trainees even travel to interviews together!

 Most interviews last about 20-30 minutes, and are used to find out about your interests and aspirations.
 In preparation, it is best to keep your research as broad as possible.
 Crucially, you must be able to link central and current issues to your own experiences as a library user and as a trainee.
-Professional awareness is one such issue, so it is worth asking other trainees about their work and projects, joining CILIP and its special interest groups, reading Update, following blogs written by LIS professionals, and subscribing to JISC LIS mailing lists.
+Professional awareness is one such issue, so it is worth asking other trainees about their work and projects, joining CILIP and its special interest groups, reading the CILIP Information Professional magazine, following blogs written by LIS professionals, and subscribing to JISC LIS mailing lists.
 Remember to reread your application form beforehand because many interviewers will refer to it during the interview.

 The following is a list of questions asked of previous trainees at library school interviews.

 - What do you enjoy/not enjoy about your current job and why?